This article is about removing and installing bicycle pedals. If you’re

 a bit will expand it slightly (especially aluminum crankarms) and should

-and it doesn't take much to heat up an aluminum crankarm so don't heat
+yourself and it doesn't take much to heat up an aluminum crankarm so

-crankarm in the vise with the pedal facing up and positioned so you can
+the crankarm in the vise with the pedal facing up and positioned so

-get your pedal wrench on the axle flats (use soft vise jaws or wood blocks
+you can get your pedal wrench on the axle flats (use soft vise jaws

-to protect nice crankarms).
-With the vise holding the pedal, all your
+or wood blocks to protect nice crankarms).
+With the vise holding the

-force will be directed into the axle and greatly increase the chance that
+pedal, all your force will be directed into the axle and greatly increase

 One of the reasons pedals can be difficult to remove is lack of lubrication.

 So, be sure to grease the pedal threads before installation.